Ariel Winter Goes Full Bombshell As She Busts Out Of White Corset Top

 “My boyfriend and I live together and he cooks.
 I can’t cook at all.
 He takes care of all that handy stuff.
 He’s great at that.
 I can bake a pie occasionally — pumpkin and apple.
 I baked those two the other day.
 They were edible,” Ariel joked.

 “I’m happy, and whatever people want to say, they can say.
 I don’t understand why someone would even comment on our situation at all.
 There are tons of people of all ages that live with their boyfriend.
-There are tons of people that live with their girlfriends, [and] tons of people that don’t live together and are super happy,” Winter added of the relationship at the time.
+There are tons of people that live with their girlfriends, [and] tons of people that don’t live together and are super happy,” she added of the relationship at the time.

-Ariel Winter has yet to speak out about the break with Levi Meaden, but she has been rather active on social media, where she’s posted multiple updates over the past few weeks.
+Ariel has yet to speak out about the break with Levi, but she has been rather active on social media, where she’s posted multiple updates over the past few weeks.

 Delivered To Your INBOX